ajlorans/document-management/README.md

 ## Usage

+1. Ensure both backend and frontend applications are running.
-1. Open your browser and navigate to the frontend URL (e.g., `http://localhost:5173`).
+2. Open your browser and navigate to the frontend URL (e.g., `http://localhost:5173`).
-2.  **Register** a new user account.
-3.  **Login** with your credentials.
-4. If your user has the "Uploader" role (the default for new registrations in the current seed data), you can navigate to the upload section and submit a document.
+3.  **Admin Access**: Log in with the admin credentials configured in `appsettings.Development.json` (default: `admin@example.com` / `AdminPa$$w0rd` if not changed).
+4.  **User Registration**: New users can register through the UI.
+They are automatically assigned the "Uploader" role.
+5.  **Document Upload**: Logged-in users with the "Uploader" or "Admin" role can upload documents via the dashboard.
+6.  **Approval Workflow**:
+    - Uploaded documents enter a workflow based on predefined `ApprovalSteps` (Legal, Manager, Final).
+    - The system expects roles: "LegalApprover", "ManagerApprover", "FinalApprover".
+Users need to be manually assigned these roles by an Admin through the database or a future user management interface to participate in these specific approval stages.
-5. Users with designated approver roles can then view pending documents and approve or reject them.
+    - Users with the appropriate role for the document's current step can approve or reject it.
-    _(TODO: Detail the exact roles and how they are assigned or seeded if not covered by default registration.)_

 ## Workflow Overview

-1.  **Document Upload**: An "Uploader" submits a document.
+1.  **Document Upload**: An "Uploader" or "Admin" submits a document.
-2.  **Initial Status**: The document enters the workflow with an initial status (e.g., "AwaitingLegal").
+2.  **Initial Status**: The document enters the workflow with an initial status based on the first approval step defined (e.g., "AwaitingLegal" if LegalApprover is the first step).
 3.  **Sequential Approval**:
-    - The document moves through predefined `ApprovalSteps` (e.g., Legal, Manager, Final).
+    - The document moves through predefined `ApprovalSteps` (e.g., Legal, Manager, Final as defined in `SeedData.cs` and potentially configurable in the DB).
-    - Users with the `RequiredRole` for the current active step can **approve** it.
+    - Users with the `RequiredRole` for the current active step (e.g., "LegalApprover", "ManagerApprover", "FinalApprover") can **approve** it.
-    - If approved, the document moves to the next step or becomes "Approved" if it's the final step.
+    - If approved, the document moves to the next step or its status becomes "Approved" if it's the final step.
-    - If **rejected**, the document status becomes "Rejected," and the workflow for that document typically ends unless a resubmission process is implemented.
+    - If **rejected**, the document status becomes "Rejected," and the workflow for that document typically ends there unless a resubmission process is part of further development.

 ## Contributing

-(TODO: Add instructions on how to contribute to the project.
-Include guidelines for code style, branching, pull requests, etc.)
+We welcome contributions!
+Please follow these guidelines:

+1.  **Fork the repository.**
+2.  **Create a new branch** for your feature or bug fix: `git checkout -b feature/your-feature-name` or `bugfix/your-bug-fix`.
+3.  **Make your changes.** Adhere to the existing code style.
+    - For .NET, follow common C# coding conventions.
+    - For React/JS, follow common JavaScript/React best practices.
+Consider using the included ESLint configuration.
+4.  **Test your changes thoroughly.**
+5.  **Commit your changes** with a clear and descriptive commit message: `git commit -m "feat: Implement X feature"` or `fix: Resolve Y bug`.
+6.  **Push to your forked repository:** `git push origin feature/your-feature-name`.
+7.  **Open a Pull Request** to the `main` branch of the original repository.
+    - Provide a clear title and description for your PR.
+    - Link any relevant issues.

 ## License

-(TODO: Specify the license for your project, e.g., MIT License.
-If you don't have one, consider adding one like MIT: `LICENSE.md` with the MIT license text.)
+This project is currently unlicensed.

+Consider adding an open-source license like the [MIT License](https://opensource.org/licenses/MIT).
+To do so, create a `LICENSE.md` file in the root of your project and paste the MIT license text into it, replacing `[year]` and `[fullname]` with your details.